cutthroat78/Leaving-Cert-Notes/README.md

 ### French
 - Make notes on present tense (ir, re, er verb stuff)
 - Look through **ALL** files in french teams
-- Add an example to Past Tense page
+- Add an example to Past Tense page and the re-arrangement for mrs dr vandertramp
 - Write difference between future tenses into digital notes
 - Make french notes on conditional tense
 - Make French notes on all future tenses